npm/static-pages/private-modules.md

 - Install and use any packages that other paid users have given you read access to
 - Collaborate on any packages that other paid users have given you write access to

-<a data-event-trigger="click" data-event-name=“billing-via-private-modules-page" class="button" href="https://www.npmjs.com/settings/billing">sign up</a>
+<a data-event-trigger="click" data-event-name="billing-via-private-modules-page" class="button" href="https://www.npmjs.com/settings/billing">sign up</a>

 ## Scopes